Experience in Diablo 4

 Summary

-• Farming low level monsters gives much less XP than normal.
+- Farming non-Elite monsters gives much less XP than Elites.

-• XP gains can be boosted through party members, elixirs, campfires and seasonal blessings.
+- XP gains can be boosted through party members, elixirs, incense, campfires, and seasonal blessings.

 Credits